Transia-RnD/athenah-ai/README.md

-# Athena AI
+# Athenah AI

-Athena AI is a powerful artificial intelligence system designed for code analysis and text processing.
+Athenah AI is a powerful artificial intelligence system designed for code analysis and text processing.
 It uses advanced machine learning algorithms to understand and process code in various languages.

 ## Features

-- Code Splitter: Athena AI can split code into chunks for easier analysis.
+- Code Splitter: Athenah AI can split code into chunks for easier analysis.
 It supports various programming languages including C++, Python, Java, and more.
-- Text Splitter: Athena AI can also split large text files into smaller chunks for easier processing and analysis.
+- Text Splitter: Athenah AI can also split large text files into smaller chunks for easier processing and analysis.
-- Advanced Machine Learning: Athena AI uses advanced machine learning algorithms to understand and process code and text.
+- Advanced Machine Learning: Athenah AI uses advanced machine learning algorithms to understand and process code and text.

 ## Prerequisites